What you need to know

 Where we anticipate that the costs will exceed $50, we'll advise you as the applicant and request that you pay a deposit.
 You will be asked whether you want to continue with the request, or whether you wish to narrow the terms of your request to reduce costs.

-- In writing: marked 'Protected Disclosure' or 'Confidential' to:
+In writing: marked 'Public Interest Disclosure' or 'Confidential' to:

 Moonee Valley City Council